-Scott Pilgrim vs. The World: The Game is a downloadable 2D side-scrolling beat-em-up developed by Ubisoft Montreal and Ubisoft Chengdu and published by Ubisoft.
-The game is based on the Scott Pilgrim series of graphic novels and coincides with the Scott Pilgrim vs. The World movie.
-It follows Canadian slacker Scott Pilgrim as he battles the seven evil exes of Ramona Flowers to win her heart.
-The game was released on the PlayStation 3 via PlayStation Network for $10 on August 10, 2010 as a timed exclusive, then released on the Xbox 360 via Xbox Live Arcade on August 25, 2010 for 800 msp (also $10).
+Scott Pilgrim vs. The World: The Game is a 2D side-scrolling beat-em-up developed by Ubisoft Montreal and Ubisoft Chengdu and published by Ubisoft for the PlayStation 3 (via PlayStation Network on August 10, 2010) and Xbox 360 (via Xbox Live Arcade on August 25, 2010).

 The style of Scott Pilgrim vs. The World is deliberately retro, featuring chiptune music from punk band Anamanaguchi and retro pixel art by Paul Robertson (best known for his animations Pirate Baby's Cabana Battle Street Fight 2006 and Kings of Power 4Billion%).
-The game features references to classic video games (most notably retro beat-em-ups), while the gameplay strongly resembles a mix of River City Ransom and The Simpsons Arcade Game (with up to four players in local multiplayer).
+The game features various references to classic video games (most notably retro beat-em-ups), while the gameplay strongly resembles a mix of River City Ransom and The Simpsons Arcade Game (with up to four players in local multiplayer).

 The game plays like a traditional arcade side-scrolling beat-em-up.
 Each player has a Fast Attack button (X on the 360, Square on the PS3), a Strong Attack button (Y on the 360, Triangle on the PS3), a Jump button (A on the 360, Cross on the PS3), a Block button (B on the 360, Circle on the PS3), a Super Attack button (RB on the 360, R1 on the PS3), and a Call Striker button (LB on the 360, L1 on the PS3).
 Players can dash forwards and backwards or sidestep left and right by tapping the thumbstick/D-Pad twice in a certain direction.
 Players can also pick up objects (and knocked down enemies) by either Fast Attack or Strong Attack buttons, can strike with the object using the Fast Attack button, can throw objects using the Strong Attack button, and can catch flying objects using the Block button.